Dinho0/SauceLabsDemoAutomation/Readme.md

 1. Install IntelliJ
 2. Ensure you have Java installed on your PC
-3. Make sure you have environments variable set for Java SDK
+3. Make sure you have environments variable set for Java SDK Ensure you have git installed, it's usually installed with IntelliJ, but just double check to be sure
 4. Open IntelliJ
+   Click on file, New Project from Version control Version control - GIT
+   Input the repo url - https://github.com/Dinho0/SauceLabsDemoAutomation.git
+   Input directory of chois and clone
+   Give it a bit of time to download /clone
 5. Ensure to install Cucumber java plugins for IntelliJ
 6. Ensure to install Gherkin plugins for IntelliJ
 7. Run a Maven Install or Maven verify to download the dependencies.